High-Dimensional Inference in Bayesian Networks: Subgroup Separation Scheme

-Further exploiting the conditional independence of the subsets, it is possible to independently estimate some of the subsets by importance sampling (e.g.\ when exact inference is infeasible), while performing exact inference on the others.
-The full set of subsets would be split into the ones that are inferred exactly $S_{\text{exact}}$ and the ones that are estimated by means of importance sampling $S_{\text{approx}}$.

-\begin{proposition}[Estimator of Marginal Probability Distribution in Subsets] Let $Q(X_{S_j})$ be the sampling distribution of variables $S_j \in S_{\text{approx}}$.
+where $mb(u)$ is the Markov blanket of node $u$, $e_i^{mb}= e \cap \{mb(u): u \in S_i \}$ and $e_i^{ch}= e \cap \{ch(u): u \in S_i \}$. $e' = e \setminus \{ e_i^{ch} \, \forall i \}$ are evidence nodes that have either no parents or only evidence nodes as parents. \end{proposition} By further exploiting the conditional independence of the subsets, it is possible to independently estimate some of the subsets by importance sampling (e.g.\ when exact inference is infeasible), while performing exact inference on the others.
+The full set of subsets would be split into the ones that are inferred exactly $S_{\text{exact}}$ and the ones that are estimated by means of importance sampling $S_{\text{approx}}$. \begin{proposition}[Estimator of Marginalization in Subsets] Let $Q(X_{S_j})$ be the sampling distribution of the approximated subsets $S_j \in S_{\text{approx}}$ and let $S_j \in S_{\text{approx}}$ be the exactly inferred subsets.
 Then the marginal probability distribution $P(X_e)$ can be estimated according to